Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 Server-side means that the redirect happens before the page is loaded, since the server redirects the User immediately after the browser requests the page

-What does this mean for our capacity?
+What does this mean for workload?
 Think about it: if an operation is to run client-side, it means that it first has to load the script onto the page and then run it.
 In other words, a client-side redirect will download the full page before redirecting, as opposed to redirecting the user before the page is loaded.

 This means that a client-side redirect will load two pages, but a server-side redirect will only load one.
 Naturally, the latter requires less processing power from the server.